alaric-visi/semaphore/README.md

 ## Semaphore Logic

-The core translation logic is centralized in `lib/services/semaphore_service.dart`.
+The core translation logic is centralised in `lib/services/semaphore_service.dart`.
 This service contains a map that defines the left and right arm angles for every character in the semaphore alphabet, including numbers.
 The painter, `SemaphoreManPainter`, uses a coordinate system where **0° is Down** and angles increase counter-clockwise.

 This ensures that both the translator and the quiz use the exact same, definitive source for displaying signals, guaranteeing consistency across the app.